 Claiming redundancy: If a lay-off or a short-time situation has continued for 4 weeks or more, or for 6 weeks in the last 13 weeks, you may claim a redundancy lump sum.
 If you claim redundancy in this way you are considered to have left your job voluntarily and therefore you will lose any right to notice or pay in lieu of notice from your employer.
 However if you have been laid off and you are subsequently made redundant by your employer you do not lose your notice entitlements.

 Duration of lay off or short time: If you do not wish to claim redundancy but the lay-off or short-time situation continues, the question arises as to whether it is a temporary situation.
 If it becomes apparent that it is no longer temporary then the situation is now a redundancy rather than a lay-off or short-time working.
 It is the employer who initially decides whether or not there is a redundancy situation.
-If there is a dispute about this it should be referred to the Employment Appeals Tribunal to make a decision.
+If there is a dispute about this it should be referred to the Workplace Relations Commission to make a decision.

 If your hours of work are reduced so that you are unemployed for at least 4 out of 7 consecutive days you may be entitled to a social welfare jobseeker’s payment.

 To qualify for Jobseeker’s Benefit you must have enough PRSI contributions and must have suffered a substantial loss of employment in any period of 7 consecutive days.
 This means, you must have lost at least one day's employment and as a result of this loss be unemployed for at least 4 days out of 7 days.
 Your earnings must also have been reduced because of the loss of employment.

 If your employer reduces your days at work to 3 days a week or less and you do not qualify for Jobseeker’s Benefit you may get Jobseeker's Allowance for the other days.
 You must meet the other conditions that apply to Jobseeker's Allowance, for example, you must satisfy a means test.